Once your new lease is signed, you’re more than likely going to need to build out your new space to meet your needs.

 Your Own Rep Won’t Cost You More

 Just because a landlord offers to provide you with a project manager, doesn’t mean this service will be free.
-Typically in Austin, a landlord will include a 3 – 5% project management fee in the contract if they manage the build-out process.
+Typically in Austin, a landlord will include a 3% to 5% project management fee in the contract if they manage the build-out process.

 The landlord’s proposed rates will usually fall in line with the standard market rates and, in some cases, may even be higher!
 Meaning they are in line with what a project manager of your own choosing would also charge.